marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   In an RTL dump, this flag is represented as :samp:`/i`.

-  .. index:: jump

-  .. index:: /j in RTL dump
+  .. index:: jump, /j in RTL dump

 ``jump``
   In a ``mem`` expression, 1 means we should keep the alias set for this